fluidware/fluidsurveys-docs/chapters/Publish/settings.rst

 	* - Section
 	  - Description
 	* - 1.
 Remove the back button from the survey
-	  - Prevent respondents from going backwards and editing their rersponses.
+	  - Prevent respondents from going backwards and editing their responses.
 As soon as the respondent presses “Next”, the responses they've submitted are saved and can not be altered
 	* - 2.
 Remove the progress bar from the survey
 	  - The progress bar appears, by default, at the top of every survey page.
-It lets the respondent know how much of the survey they’ve completed and how much they have left.
+It lets the respondent know how much of the survey they've completed and how much they have left.
 Enabling this will disable the progress bar
 	* - 3.
 Allow user to save their survey and continue it at a later time
 	  - Surveys can often be very long and detailed and therefore it’s not always feasible for respondents to complete them in one sitting.
 A nifty feature allows respondents to save their progress and come back to it at a later date.
 	* - 4.
 Show "Clear Page" button at the bottom of survey pages.